On subvarieties of singular quotients of bounded domains: A criterion for a pair to be of log general type

-The Bergman metric $h_X$, along with it curvature current $i\Theta(h_X)$ are smooth on the analytic Zariski open subset of $X$ corresponding to the complement of the base locus of the linear system of $L^2$ integrable sections of $K_X$.
+The Bergman metric $h_X$, as well as its curvature current $i\Theta(h_X)$, are smooth on the analytic Zariski open subset of $X$ corresponding to the complement of the base locus of the linear system of $L^2$ integrable sections of $K_X$.

-\begin{defi} [(weakly) Bergman manifolds] We introduce the following notions. \begin{enumerate} \item A complex manifold $X$ is called \textit{weakly Bergman} if its Bergman metric $h_X$ is well-defined and if the curvature current $i\Theta(h_{X})$ is smooth and positive definite on some euclidean open subset $\emptyset \neq U\subset X$. \item A \textit{Bergman manifold} is a weakly Bergman manifold $X$ where the open set $U$ above can be taken to be the whole $X$. \item A reduced, irreducible complex space is called weakly Bergman if $X_{\rm reg}$ is a weakly Bergman manifold.
+\begin{defi} [(weakly) Bergman manifolds] We introduce the following notions. \begin{enumerate} \item A complex manifold $X$ is called \textit{weakly Bergman} if its Bergman metric $h_X$ is well-defined and if the curvature current $i\Theta(h_{X})$ is smooth and positive definite on some Euclidean open subset $\emptyset \neq U\subset X$. \item A \textit{Bergman manifold} is a weakly Bergman manifold $X$ where the open set $U$ above can be taken to be the whole $X$. \item A reduced, irreducible complex space is called weakly Bergman if $X_{\rm reg}$ is a weakly Bergman manifold.
 Equivalently, one (or any) resolution of $X$ is weakly Bergman. \end{enumerate} \end{defi}

 \begin{ex} The following examples are Bergman manifolds: bounded domains in $\mathbb C^n$ and their submanifolds, bounded domains in Stein manifolds and their submanifolds (or, more generally, manifolds of bounded type, cf. \cite{BD18}), projective manifolds with very ample canonical bundle. \end{ex}